 Short Answer Questions.
 Maximum marks in this section is 25.
 Students can attemptall questions.
-Each question carries a maximum of 2 marks.

 - 1. Scarcity definition of Economics

-- 2. Production possibilitycurve
+- 2. Production possibility curve

 - 3. Explain supplyfunction

 - 4. Factors of production

 - 5. Distinguish between GDP and GNP

 - 6. Say's Law of Market

 - 7. Giffenparadox

-- 8. Assumptions of Classical economicmodel
+- 8. Assumptions of Classical economic model

 - 9. Production function

 - 10. Equilibriumprice

 - 11. Internal and external economies of production

 - 12. Keynesian psychological law of consumption

 - 13. Functional distribution

 - 14. Division of labour

 - 15. Utility function

 Short Essay/Paragraph Questions.
-Maximum marks in this section is35.
+Maximum marks in this section is 35.
 Students can attempt all questions.

 - 16. Explain the law of diminishing marginal utility - 17.
 Explain the law of variable proportion - 18.
 Distinguish between cardinal and ordinalutility - 19.
 Explain the income elasticity ofdemand - 20.
 What are the factors affecting shifts in supplycurve - 21.
 Explain scarcity and choice as the central economic problems - 22.
-What are the different classifications of markets - 23.
+What are the different classifications ofmarkets - 23.
 Discuss the difficulties in measuring National Income in developing countries